PlethoraChutney/Appia/README.md

 emission scan, and ### is the constant wavelength.
 So for example, if you were scanning the emission while holding excitation constant at 540nm, your instrument method needs the pattern `ScanEm540`.

+The batch scripts live in the root directory, everything else is in `/scripts/`.

 ## Web UI
 The web ui (a [Shiny](https://shiny.rstudio.com/) app) provides a simpler way